 While projective techniques have limitations and should be used judiciously, they play a valuable role in research, therapy, and understanding human behavior, emotions, and motivations.

 The techniques of projective techniques

 Projective techniques are so crucial in attitude surveys or motivational research.
-Projective techniques are beneficial in allowing respondents to voice their opinions without feeling self-conscious.
+Projective testing techniques are beneficial in allowing respondents to voice their opinions without feeling self-conscious.
 These techniques assist the respondents in unwittingly projecting their attitudes and sentiments into the research topic.

-Some of the essential Projective Techniques are:
+Some of the essential projective techniques are:

-Word Association Test.
+1. Word Association Test